 I was on an unexpected day trip to the Museum of Fine Arts (MFA) in Boston, where they very cleverly sell cameras outside the Ansel Adams photography exhibit, as if to say if you buy our merchandise you might one day end up here.
 Of course I bought one.

-After I bought , we continued walking around the museum and into Boston.
+After I bought the camera, we continued walking around the museum and into Boston.
 Instead of being on my phone, taking hundreds of photos in search of the perfect way to capture each moment as it passed, I only had 36 shots.
 And, since film is ridiculously expensive to develop for a college student watching her wallet, I had to use them wisely.

 With that in mind, I didn’t waste my photographs on pictures of the meals I ate, nor did I take 100 identical pictures of the sunset (a crime we’ve all been guilty of at some point).
 Instead, having a camera with limited memory forced me to figure out the moments of the day that really mattered.